 Interested applicants can call 1-800-809-8202 for more information or to receive an application.

 Lilly, a leading innovation-driven corporation, is developing a growing portfolio of best-in-class pharmaceutical products by applying the latest research from its own worldwide laboratories and from collaborations with eminent scientific organizations.
 Headquartered in Indianapolis, Ind., Lilly provides answers – through medicines and information – for some of the world's most urgent medical needs.
+Additional information about Lilly is available at www.lilly.com.

 # # #